ushabharati/Chocolate-Bar-Rating-Analysis/README.md

 ## Tools

-pandas, numpy for data analysis seaborn, matplotlib for data visualization folium for geographical visualization sklearn for regression analysis
+pandas, numpy for data analysis

+seaborn, matplotlib for data visualization

+folium for geographical visualization

+sklearn for regression analysis

 ## Project folder details

 Project management containing Project Brief

-Data folder containing the dataset and geoJSON file used for geospatial analysis.
+Data folder containing the dataset and geoJSON file used for geospatial analysis

 Scripts folder with Jupiter notebooks containing the coding done for the analysis